sisl/ExpFamilyPCA.jl/paper.md

 ## Exponential Family PCA

-### Bregman Divergences

-Bregman divergences [@Bregman; @Brad] are a measure of statistical difference that we can use to generalize the probablistic PCA objective to the exponential family.
-The Bregman divergence $B_F$ for a strictly convex, continuously differentiable function $F$ is

-$$
-B_F(p \| q) = F(p) - F(q) - \langle \nabla F(q), p - q \rangle.
-$$

-This can be interpreted as the difference between $F(p)$ and its linear approximation about $q$.
-When $F$ is taken to be the convex conjugate of the log-partition of an exponential family distribution, minimizing the Bregman divergence is the same as maximizing the corresponding log-likelihood [@azoury; @forster] (see [documentation](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/bregman/)).
-Since the Gaussian distribution is in the exponential family, this means that Bregman divergences generalize the PCA objective.

 ### Link Function

-The link function $g(\theta)$ connects the natural parameter $\theta$ to the mean parameter $\mu$ of an exponential family distribution and is defined as the gradient of $G(\theta)$:
+The link function $g(\theta)$ connects the natural parameter $\theta$ to the mean parameter $\mu$ of an exponential family distribution.
+It is defined as the gradient of the log-partition function $G(\theta)$:

 $$
 \mu = g(\theta) = \nabla G(\theta).
 $$

-Here, $G(\theta)$ is typically the log-partition function of the distribution, which is convex and differentiable.

-The link function $g(\theta) = \nabla G(\theta)$ serves a role analogous to that in generalized linear models (GLMs) [@GLM].
+The link function serves a role analogous to that in generalized linear models (GLMs) [@GLM].
 In GLMs, the link function connects the linear predictor to the mean of the distribution, enabling flexibility in modeling various data types.
-Similarly, in EPCA, the link function maps the low-dimensional latent variables to the expectation parameters of the exponential family, thereby generalizing the linear assumptions of traditional PCA to accommodate diverse distribution (see [appendix](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/appendix/gaussian/)).
+Similarly, in EPCA, the link function maps the low-dimensional latent variables to the expectation parameters of the exponential family, thereby generalizing the linear assumptions of traditional PCA to accommodate diverse distributions (see [appendix](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/appendix/gaussian/)).

 ### Parameter Duality

-A fundamental component of EPCA is the convex conjugate, which bridges the natural and expectation parameters of an exponential family distribution.
-Given the log-partition function $G(\theta)$, its convex conjugate $F(\mu)$ is defined by
+A core aspect of EPCA is the relationship between the natural and expectation parameters of an exponential family distribution established through convex conjugation.
+Given the log-partition function $G(\theta)$, its convex conjugate $F(\mu)$ is defined as:

 $$
 F(\mu) = \sup_{\theta}(\langle \mu, \theta \rangle - G(\theta)).
 $$

-This duality ensures a smooth correspondence between the parameter spaces, facilitating efficient optimization and interpretation and is one of the principal benefits of EPCA over other similar methods.
+This duality ensures a smooth correspondence between the parameter spaces, facilitating efficient optimization and interpretation.
+It is a key advantage of EPCA over other dimensionality reduction methods.

-## Exponential Family PCA
+### Bregman Divergences

+EPCA extends the probablistic interpretation of PCA using a measure of statistical difference called a Bregman divergence [@Bregman; @Brad].
+The Bregman divergence $B_F$ for a strictly convex, continuously differentiable function $F$ is

+$$
+B_F(p \| q) = F(p) - F(q) - \langle \nabla F(q), p - q \rangle.
+$$

+This can be interpreted as the difference between $F(p)$ and its linear approximation about $q$.
+When $F$ is the convex conjugate of the log-partition function of an exponential family distribution, minimizing the Bregman divergence corresponds to maximizing the log-likelihood of the data under the model [@azoury; @forster] (see [documentation](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/bregman/)).

+### Objective

-EPCA generalizes the PCA objective as a Bregman divergence:
+EPCA generalizes the PCA objective as a Bregman divergence between the data $X$ and the expectation parameters $g(\Theta)$:

 $$\begin{aligned}
 & \underset{\Theta}{\text{minimize}}